anishkatoch/Operation-and-metric-analytics-Enhanced-Business-Efficiency/README.md

 ## Case Study 1: Job Data Analysis

-In this case study, you will be working with a table named "job_data" with columns like job_id, actor_id, event, language, time_spent, org, and ds.
-Your tasks in this case study include:
+In Case Study 1, we will explore the "job_data" table, which contains vital information about jobs, actors, events, languages, time spent, organizations, and dates.
+Our goal is to gain valuable insights from this data to improve our understanding of job reviews and their impact on daily operations.

+### Jobs Reviewed Over Time

-1. **Jobs Reviewed Over Time**: Calculate the number of jobs reviewed per hour for each day in November 2020.
+We will start by calculating the number of jobs reviewed per hour for each day in November 2020.
+This analysis will help us identify patterns in job reviews and their variations over time.

+### Throughput Analysis

-2. **Throughput Analysis**: Calculate the 7-day rolling average of throughput (number of events per second) and discuss the preference of using daily metrics or 7-day rolling average for throughput.
+Next, we will dive into calculating the 7-day rolling average of throughput, which refers to the number of events per second.
+Additionally, we will discuss the preference of using either daily metrics or 7-day rolling averages for throughput analysis and the reasons behind our choice.

+### Language Share Analysis

-3. **Language Share Analysis**: Calculate the percentage share of each language in the last 30 days.
+In this task, we will calculate the percentage share of each language in the last 30 days.
+This analysis will provide valuable insights into language preferences among users and can help us make data-driven decisions regarding content localization and targeting.

-4. **Duplicate Rows Detection**: Identify duplicate rows in the data and display them from the job_data table.
+### Duplicate Rows Detection

+Lastly, we will identify duplicate rows in the "job_data" table and display them.
+Detecting duplicates is crucial for ensuring data quality and integrity, and this analysis will assist us in maintaining a clean and reliable dataset.

 ## Case Study 2: Investigating Metric Spike

-In this case study, you will be working with three tables: "users," "events," and "email_events."
-Your tasks in this case study include:

-1. **Weekly User Engagement**: Measure the activeness of users on a weekly basis.
+Case Study 2 revolves around three key tables: "users," "events," and "email_events."
+We will conduct a detailed investigation to better understand user engagement and interactions with the email service.

+### Weekly User Engagement

+Our first task will involve measuring user engagement on a weekly basis.
+Understanding the activeness of users will provide valuable insights into their interaction patterns, enabling us to enhance user experiences and identify areas for improvement.

+### User Growth Analysis

-2. **User Growth Analysis**: Analyze the growth of users over time for a product.
+Next, we will analyze the growth of users over time for our product.
+This analysis is crucial for tracking user acquisition trends and identifying potential growth opportunities.

-3. **Weekly Retention Analysis**: Analyze the retention of users on a weekly basis after signing up for a product.

-4. **Weekly Engagement Per Device**: Measure the activeness of users on a weekly basis per device.
+### Weekly Retention Analysis

+Analyzing the weekly retention of users who signed up for our product will help us gauge user loyalty and understand the product's stickiness.
+We will explore how many users continue to engage with the product after their initial sign-up.

+### Weekly Engagement Per Device

+Measuring weekly engagement per device will provide insights into users' preferred devices for interacting with our product.
+This information can influence our product development strategies and user experience optimization.

+### Email Engagement Analysis

-5. **Email Engagement Analysis**: Analyze how users are engaging with the email service.
+Finally, we will dive into how users are engaging with our email service.
+Analyzing email interactions will help us evaluate the effectiveness of our communication strategies and identify ways to enhance user engagement.

+Throughout both case studies, we will provide detailed insights and interpretations of our findings, empowering stakeholders and decision-makers to make informed choices and drive positive outcomes.
+Let's embark on this journey of data exploration and analysis, making a significant impact on our operational strategies! 📊🚀

 ## Insights and Interpretations